 Arjun: There is one thing I will like to mention.
 Most people face a question about the right experience for an MBA?
-I was really concerned about my age when I was applying and researching for MBA.
-I have 10 years of work experience which is not an ideal experience for an MBA applicant.
+I was really concerned about my age when I was applying and researching for an MBA.
+I have 10 years of work experience, which is not an ideal experience for an MBA applicant.
 Now I can say that experience matters, but no school will reject you only because you have more number of years of experience than others have.
 I have seen people going to Oxford and INSEAD with 13 years of experience.
 It all depends on the different aspects of your profile, your work experience, what you have done in those years, and how you can bring all that on paper in your application and/or during your interview.
 There are people who have reached out to me asking if 33 or 35 is the right age or not.
 I tell them it doesn’t matter.
 All that matters is the quality of your experience and how you can bring that out in your application.

 Poonam: True.
 Your story should make sense to the Ad Com.
 Ten or twelve years of experience should not discourage you from applying.
 If your story is effective and convincing, you can make it.
 Last year, I worked with a client who got into UNC Kenan Flagler with 15 years of work experience.

 Arjun: Absolutely.
 There is no right age of doing an MBA.
 I cannot stress this fact enough.

 Poonam: Thank you, Arjun, for sharing your story with us.
 I am sure your feedback will be helpful to those who are new to the process.

 Arjun: I would also like to take this opportunity to thank you for your valuable support with my essays.

 Poonam: It was my pleasure.
-Good luck on your Oxford experience and your post Oxford professional career.
+Good luck with your Oxford experience and your post-Oxford professional career.
 I hope you have a great time at Oxford.

 You can connect with Arjun via LinkedIn.